 The Tea Master and the Detective

-This is my “Xuya meets Sherlock Holmes” book: in a galactic empire inspired by Vietnamese culture, a detective and a mindship must team up to solve a mystery.
-Very loosely inspired by A Study in Scarlet, if Holmes were an eccentric scholar, and Watson a grumpy decommissioned war mindship.
+In a galactic empire inspired by Vietnamese culture, a detective and a mindship must team up to solve a mystery.
+Very loosely inspired by A Study in Scarlet, if Holmes were an eccentric scholar, and Watson a grumpy discharged war mindship.

 Here’s the summary: